OpenStep: History

-In the early era of the Sun Microsystems history, Sun machines had been programmed at a relatively low-level making calls directly to the underlying Unix operating system and producing a graphical user interface (GUI) using the X11 system.
+Workstations from Sun Microsystems were originally programmed at a relatively low-level making calls directly to the underlying Unix operating system and the SunView window system toolkit, and to libraries built atop those interfaces.
 This led to complex programming even for simple projects.
 An attempt to address this with an object oriented programming model was made in the mid-1980s with Sun's NeWS windowing system, but the combination of a complex application programming interface (API) and generally poor performance led to little real-world use and the system was eventually abandoned.

 Sun then began looking for other options.
 Taligent was considered to be a competitor in the operating system and object markets, and Microsoft's Cairo was at least a consideration, even without any product releases from either.
 Taligent's theoretical newness was often compared to NeXT's older but mature and commercially established platform.
 Sun held exploratory meetings with Taligent before deciding upon building out its object application framework OpenStep in partnership with NeXT as a "preemptive move against Taligent and Cairo".
 Bud Tribble, a founding designer of the Macintosh and of NeXTStep, was now SunSoft's Vice President of Object Products to lead this decision.
 The 1993 partnership included a $10 million investment from Sun into NeXT.
 The deal was described as "the first unadulterated piece of good news in the NeXT community in the last four years".

 The basic concept was to take a cut-down version of the NeXTSTEP operating system's object layers and adapt them to run on Sun's Solaris operating system, more specifically, Solaris on SPARC-based hardware.
 Most of the OpenStep effort was to strip away those portions of NeXTSTEP that depended on Mach or NeXT-specific hardware being present.
 This resulted in a smaller system that consisted primarily of Display PostScript, the Objective-C runtime and compilers, and the majority of the NeXTSTEP Objective-C libraries.
 Not included was the basic operating system, or the lower-level display system.

 Steve Jobs said "We are ahead today, but the race is far from over. ...
 [In 1996,] Cairo will be very close behind, and Taligent will be very far behind."
 Sun's CEO Scott McNealy said, "We have no insurance policy.
 We have made a firm one-company, one-architecture decision, not like Taligent getting a trophy spouse by signing up HP."